Malaysia told to stop 'policing' women's clothing with dress code plan

 But the government has now said it is in the final stage of drawing up guidelines for Muslim women in the private sector, which will comply with Islamic principles.

 No details have been made public, but Malaysian women’s rights groups condemned the dress code.
-Tan Heang Lee of the Women’s Aid Organisation, branded it as “dehumanising”.
+Tan Heang Lee of the Women’s Aid Organization, branded it as “dehumanising”.

 “There has been a trend where various agencies attempt to police women’s bodies and their clothing,” she said on Wednesday.
 “Why is there this obsession with what women wear?”